Figuring out where to buy a ukulele can be as tough as figuring out which ukulele to buy.

-If you know what to look for and do your research, Craigslist can be a great way to get a good used uke at a fair price.
-On the other hand, if you don’t know what you’re doing it’s easy to overpay or end up with a problematic instrument.
+If you know what to look for and do your research, Craigslist can be a great way to get a decent used uke at a fair price.
+On the other hand, if you don’t know what you’re doing, it’s easy to overpay or end up with a problematic instrument.

 Even if your Craigslist uke is problem-free when you get it, if something goes wrong down the road there’s not much you can do.

 eBay avoids some of the pitfalls of Craigslist due to the feedback system.
 If you see a uke for sale and the seller has a lot of positive feedback, there’s a lower risk than when buying from a stranger on Craigslist.

 On a similar note, eBay will be there to help you out if you have a dispute with the buyer.
 This doesn’t mean they’ll side with the buyer (i.e. you) 100% of the time, but it’s nice to know you have some recourse if your uke has an issue.

 eBay is also a good place to find higher-end pre-owned ukes for reasonable prices.
 It’s possible to find ukes from well-known brands like Kamaka and Martin for hundreds of dollars less than the new price.